Stream Processing & Apache Flink - News and Best Practices

 Although Apache Kafka has excelled as a row-oriented, log-based storage layer, it falls short in certain key areas, especially regarding real-time data analytics.
 Log-based storage falls short in the following areas:

 • Handling upserts efficiently: Upserts (Updates and Inserts) are common when working with streaming systems.
 Kafka doesn’t natively support upserts in the way that stream processors like Flink require.
-Apache Flink needs to generate changelogs to track updates, which can introduce latency and complexity in ensuring state consistency.
+Apache Flink needs to generate changelogs to track updates, which can introduce latency and complexity to ensure state consistency.
 This results in issues with result correctness, incomplete semantics (PK semantics can not be completely aligned), and slower processing times, particularly for large-scale or high-throughput systems.

 • Historical Data Processing: To perform historical analysis, Kafka users must replay entire logs, which is not only time-consuming but also computationally expensive.
 This approach creates a bottleneck for companies that need to analyze large volumes of past data quickly and efficiently.